 The Westaim Corporation ("Westaim") was incorporated on May 7, 1996 by articles of incorporation under the Business Corporations Act (Alberta).
 Westaim's head office is located at Suite 1700, 70 York Street, Toronto, Ontario, Canada.
-These consolidated financial statements were authorized for issue by the Board of Directors of Westaim on May 16, 2022.
+These interim consolidated financial statements were authorized for issue by the Board of Directors of Westaim on August 10, 2022.

-These consolidated financial statements include the accounts of Westaim and its wholly owned subsidiaries, Westaim HIIG GP Inc. ("HIIG GP"), Arena Finance Company II Inc. ("AFCII") and The Westaim Corporation of America ("WCA") and are collectively referred to as the "Company".
+These interim consolidated financial statements include the accounts of Westaim and its wholly owned subsidiaries, Westaim HIIG GP Inc. ("HIIG GP"), Arena Finance Company II Inc. ("AFCII") and The Westaim Corporation of America ("WCA") and are collectively referred to as the "Company".

 Westaim is a Canadian investment company specializing in providing long-term capital to businesses operating primarily within the global financial services industry.
 The Company's principal investments consist of Skyward Specialty Insurance Group Inc. ("Skyward Specialty"), Arena FINCOs (as defined in note 4) and Arena Investors (as defined in note 4).
-Westaim's common shares ("Common Shares") are traded on the TSX Venture Exchange ("TSXV") under the symbol "WED".
+Westaim's common shares ("Common Shares") are listed and posted for trading on the TSX Venture Exchange ("TSXV") under the symbol "WED".